Back to Docs

 Check customer and site detail from a live job

-Open the job, confirm the location, and read the resolved access instructions before you arrive.
+Open the job, confirm the location, and read the access notes before you arrive.

 Browse the directory when allowed

-Use the mobile directory for quick lookups without needing to move into the full web admin workflow.
+Use the mobile directory for quick lookups without needing to switch to the web app.

 Steps